What does really matter in image goal navigation?: Experimental Setup

-\myparagraph{Metrics} Navigation performance is evaluated by success rate (SR), \ie, fraction of episodes terminated within a distance of ${<}1$m to the goal by the agent calling the \texttt{STOP} action, and SPL~\cite{DBLP:journals/corr/abs-1807-06757}, \ie, SR weighted by the optimality of the path, $ \textit{SPL}=\frac{1}{N} \sum_{i=1}^N S_i \frac{\ell_i^*}{\max (\ell_i, \ell_i^*)} , $ where $S_i$ be a binary success indicator in episode $i$, $\ell_i$ is the agent path length and $\ell_i^*$ the shortest path length.
+\myparagraph{Metrics} Navigation performance is evaluated by success rate (SR), \ie, fraction of episodes terminated within a distance of ${<}1$m to the goal by the agent calling the \code{STOP} action, and SPL~\cite{AndersonX18OnEvaluationOfEmbodiedNavAgents}, \ie, SR weighted by the optimality of the path, $ \textit{SPL}=\frac{1}{N} \sum_{i=1}^N S_i \frac{\ell_i^*}{\max (\ell_i, \ell_i^*)} , $ where $S_i$ be a binary success indicator in episode $i$, $\ell_i$ is the agent path length and $\ell_i^*$ the shortest path length.

-\myparagraph{Comparing the comparable} An important choice in the Habitat simulator is the binary \code{Sliding} switch, which, when switched on, allows the agent in simulation to slide along obstacles when colliding, against the more realistic behavior of stopping when colliding.
+\myparagraph{Comparing the comparable} An important choice in the Habitat simulator is the binary \code{Sliding} switch, which, when set to \code{True}, allows the agent in simulation to slide along obstacles when colliding, against the more realistic behavior of stopping.
 This parameter is known to have a big impact on sim2real transfer~\cite{kadian20sm2real}.
-In our own analysis, we saw that the increased difficulty of \texttt{Sliding=False} goes beyond sim2real transfer and also impacts task difficulty in simulation: when the agent hits a wall, it can in principle continue the episode, but is frequently restricted in its motion, often stuck, and typically needs to turn to recover.
+In our own analysis, we saw that the increased difficulty of \code{Sliding=False} goes beyond sim2real transfer and also impacts task difficulty in simulation: when the agent hits a wall, it can in principle continue the episode, but is frequently restricted in its motion, often stuck, and typically needs to turn to recover.